sylvain-corre/STM32F7_discovery/README.md

 The following examples are provided:
   - STM32F7_led_blink: This example shows how to make the green led blink
-  - STM32F7_UART_test: This example shows how to configure and use the UART
+  - STM32F7_UART_test: This example shows how to configure and use the UART.
+It asks for a name and then display a welcome message on the serial console (using the virtual COM port through the STLink USB port).
+  - STM32F7_ADC_test: This example shows how to use the ADC.
+It outputs the voltage of the A0 Arduino connector pin to the serial console (using the virtual COM port through the STLink USB port).